Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 \
 \
-And from afar, a silhouette carved through the crowd.
+And then, a silhouette stopped my pace, carved in the crowd.
 \
 \
 \